Confession: I still use a paper planner.

 Simple Monthly Planners

-- Monthly planners with tabs from SHP Planners – beautiful, affordable, and they meet my perfect planner criteria.
+- UPDATE!!
+Monthly planners with tabs from SHP Planners – beautiful, affordable, and they meet my perfect planner criteria.
 Many colors and patterns to choose from.
+This is the planner I chose for 2019.
+It’s working well so far, with the small exception that the monthly tabs are not on the monthly page, which drives me crazy.
+Simple fix: use double sided tape to stick the tabbed page to the monthly page.

 2. Simple monthly planner from Blue Sky – available in several sizes (5 x 8 and 8 x 10) and I love the color!